 How do I get a low rate?

 - History of tobacco use.
-Low rates go to applicants who haven’t smoked in the past three years, with the best rates reserved for those who are tobacco-free for two years.
+The best rates rates go to applicants who haven’t smoked in the past three years.

 - Driving record.
 Your history should be free of DWIs, DUIs, suspensions and other convictions in the past five years and no more than three moving violations in the past three years.

-- Occupation or hobbies.
-Pilots and other high-risk careers may be excluded from the lower rates.
+- Occupation and hobbies.
+Pilots and other people with dangerous jobs and hobbies may be excluded from the preferred rate classes.

 Pros and cons of Lincoln Financial

 - Ideal for high-risk applicants.
 The insurer offers lenient underwriting to smokers and people with preexisting health conditions and complex health histories.